 Visualise Your Journey

+Over the years, I’ve experimented with several ways to visualise where we are with our quality.
 I encourage you to be creative and try your own ideas, things that make sense in your context.

 The important factor here is that you find a way to make your progress visible to people within the team.
 This might be more difficult in a remote setting, but with various communication tools you’ll find plenty of ideas to share your charts, models, walls,… I’m sure.